tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 }
 ```

-**Measure expression** is used inside of *aggregates clause* to compute a scalar value on a set of events
-(for example, maximum value of a temperature sensor during the last 24 hours).
+**Measure expression** is used inside *aggregates clause* to compute a scalar value on a set of events.
+For example, measure expression is the calculation of the maximum value of a temperature sensor during the last 24 hours.

 Count expression is used to calculate number of events within corresponding bucket.